Take on the Smoke-Free Month challenge on your campus

 Sophrology Workshop (Staff and Students)

-Whether you’re a smoker, vaper, or non-smoker, this workshop is open to everyone.
+Whether you’re a smoker, a vaper, or a non-smoker, this workshop is open to everyone.
 Reconnect with your body and breathe freely.

 November 21 – 10 a.m.–2 p.m., SUAPS

-Get moving, let off some steam, and discover a new way to manage stress through exercise.
+Get moving, blow off some steam, and discover an alternative workout to help you manage stress better.

 Cigarette Butt Cleanup